cooljeanius/wesnoth_mods/campaigns/Flight_Freedom/README.txt

   make it easier to keep them alive
 03a Manor: un-commented out code that had weakened some of the guardians and instead made it guarded by "ifdef EASY"
+04a Caravan: I didn't actually edit this one my first time thru, but since I'm taking a second pass at this I figure I might as well edit this one, too, for completeness.
 05a Blue River: Restricted clippers that Omandro can recruit to 1 on EASY 08 Landfall: OK this one was a pain.
 The enemies ganged up on me and just wrecked me on my first try, so I tweaked their AIs to try to make them fight